bigfishh/StarbucksApp/README.md

 - Colorize - Gem for colorizing text using ANSI escape sequences

 ## Installing
-- Clone this repo to your local machine `git clone <this-repo-url>`.
+- Clone this repo to your local machine `git clone <this-repo-url>`
-- run `cd StarbucksWithA-B`.
+- run `cd StarbucksWithA-B` to access the project
 - run `bundle install` to install required dependencies
-- run `rake db:migrate` to create tables into the database.
+- run `rake db:migrate` to create tables into the database
-- run `rake db:seed` to create seed data.
+- run `rake db:seed` to create seed data
-- run `ruby bin/run.rb` to run the app.
+- run `ruby bin/run.rb` to run the app